 A reference package for building Linux-capable System on Chips (SoCs)

 The Arm Corstone-500 offers a subsystem and associated System IP for building a high-performance Linux-capable SoC, based on the Arm Cortex-A5 processor.
+There is a stripped-down variant of Corstone-500 available - namely Corstone-500 Preconfigured.
+This variant does not include few system IP.

 For early software prototyping Corstone-500 offers a Fixed Virtual Platform (FVP) and FPGA-based implementation on the MPS3 board.
 Both platforms are supported by an open-source software Linux stack.